RasmusEdvardsen/SubredditBattleRoyale/README.md

 - [ ] setup DNS for frontend (and maybe backend as well?)
 - [ ] hook up frontend to backend (sync events)
 - [ ] switch to use typescript, implement burnTokens, make frontend pretty (reactive to purchases and burns), [d3.js](https://d3js.org/), [tailwind](https://tailwindcss.com/docs/installation)
-- [ ] check for wallet on mobile as well?
+- [ ] check for wallet on mobile as well? does it work on mobile?
 - [ ] Ads/marketing

 ## Installation and preparation